Meberem/LibraryManager-wiki/Using-LibMan-in-Visual-Studio.md

 # Overview of LibMan in Visual Studio

-Visual Studio has built-in support for using LibMan in Web Projects, with UI tooling - including a window that helps you add files to your project, as well as rich editing support for the [LibMan manifest file](libman-manifest) (libman.json).
+Visual Studio has built-in support for using LibMan in Web Projects, including:

+- support for configuring and running LibMan restore operation on build
+- menu items for triggering LibMan **restore** and **clean** operations
+- dialog that helps you search for libraries and add the files to your project
+- editing support for the [LibMan manifest file](libman-manifest) (libman.json)

 Though LibMan can work from any folder or any project type (via CLI or a CI build script), within Visual Studio, LibMan features are only available Web Projects.